surajb08/kapi/README.md

 Slack group is here, happy to skype if you want to contribute.

-If you would prefer to get paid though, and want to be a First Five hire in one of the most anticipated startups exiting stealth more, we're also [hiring](http://www.codenectar.com/werkwerkwerk) like savages: 2x backend, 1x platform/infra, 2x frontend, 1x designer, 1x CTO, 1 head of advocacy.
+If you would prefer to get paid though, and want to be a First Five hire in one of the most anticipated startups coming out of stealth, we're [hiring](http://www.codenectar.com/werkwerkwerk) hard: 2x backend, 1x platform/infra, 2x frontend, 1x designer, 1x CTO, 1 head of advocacy.

 # Backend